brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

    [Domain Name and Cloudflare Set-Up](#domain-name-and-cloudflare-set-up) for details.
 1. **Decide whether to use a [local or managed tunnel][addon-remote-or-local].**

+### Initial Add-on Setup for remote tunnels

+If you created a Cloudflare Tunnel from the Zero Trust Dashboard, you can provide your tunnel token to connect to your remote managed tunnel.
+Keep in mind, when using this option, that you need to configure all hosts (including Home Assistant) by yourself.

+1. Add the `http` integration settings to your HA-config as described [below](#configurationyaml).
+1. Create a Cloudflare Tunnel in the Cloudflare Teams dashboard following [this how-to][addon-remote-tunnel] for a step by step guide.
+1. Set `tunnel_token` to your [tunnel token][create-remote-managed-tunnel],
+   all other configuration will be ignored.
+1. Start the "Cloudflared" add-on, check the logs to see whether everything went as expected.

 ### Initial Add-on Setup for local tunnels

 The following instructions describe the necessary steps to use this add-on to